-Knowledge Area Learning Outcome General Knowledge of UAS Functions The candidate should have adequate knowledge of the operating UAS as a whole which includes: Be able to provide an overview of the UAS in general; Be able to identify major components and explain its functions; and Be able to identify and explain different indication lights / sounds and flight modes / abnormal conditions.
-UAS Checks The candidate should be proficient with the pre-flight (including as and post-flight checks of the UA, making reference to the Original Economic Manufacturer (OEM) documents and UATO's training manual (if red For rotorcraft (multi-rotors) UA: The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems: Precision hovering at different orientations Straight and level circuits Climbing and descending circuits Figure of '8' Precision landing For rotorcraft (helicopter) UA: The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems: Precision hovering at different orientations Straight and level circuits Precision landing Flight Manoeuvres via Manual Controls For aeroplane UA: The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems: - Take-off - Take-off - Straight and upright level flights - Figure of '8' - Vertical loop - Precision landing For powered-lift UA: The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems: - Precision hovering at different orientations - Transition from hover to forward flight and vice versa - Straight and level flights - Figure of '8' - Precision landing
+Knowledge Area Learning Outcome The candidate should have adequate knowledge of the operating UAS as a whole which includes: General Knowledge of UAS Functions Be able to provide an overview of the UAS in general; Be able to identify major components and explain its functions; and Be able to identify and explain different indication lights / sounds and flight modes / abnormal conditions.
+UAS Checks The candidate should be proficient with the pre-flight (including assembly) and post-flight checks of the UA, making reference to the Original Equipment Manufacturer (OEM) documents and UATO's training manual (if required).
+For rotorcraft (multi-rotors) UA: The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems: Precision hovering at different orientations Climbing and descending circuits Figure of '8' Precision landing For rotorcraft (helicopter) UA: The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems: Precision hovering at different orientationsStraight and level circuitsPrecision landing Flight Manoeuvres For aeroplane UA: via Manual Controls The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems: - Take-off Straight and upright level flightsStraight and inverted level flights - Figure of '8' - Vertical loop - Precision landing For powered-lift UA: The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems: - Precision hovering at different orientations Transition from hover to forward flight and vice versaFigure of '8' - Precision landing

-Knowledge Area Learning Outcome For airship UA:The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems:-Precision hovering at different orientations-Straight and level circuits-Climbing and descending circuits-Figure of '8'-Precision landing Mission Planning and Execution The candidate should be proficient with mission planning procedures via ground control system and able to execute / modify the mission during flight.
-For rotorcraft UA: The candidate should be able to demonstrate procedures leading to the following manoeuvres in the event of emergencies: - Immediate landing - Abort of landing - Emergency stop - Return to home For aeroplane UA: The candidate should be able to demonstrate procedures leading to the following manoeuvres in the event of emergencies: - Abort of take-off Emergency Abort of take-off Abort of landing Stall recovery Immediate landing Procedures For powered-lift UA: The candidate should be able to demonstrate procedures leading to the following manoeuvres in the event of emergencies: - Immediate landing - Abort of landing - Emergency stop - Return to home For airship UA: The candidate should be able to demonstrate procedures leading to the following manoeuvres in the event of emergencies: - Immediate landing - Abort of landing - Emergency stop - Return to home
+Knowledge Area Learning Outcome For airship UA: The candidate should be able to demonstrate smooth and controlled flying while performing the following manoeuvres without GNSS assistance or assistance from any stabilisation systems: - Precision hovering at different orientations - Climbing and descending circuits - Figure of '8' - Precision landing Mission Planning and Execution The candidate should be proficient with mission planning procedures via ground control system and able to execute / modify the mission during flight.
+Emergency Procedures For rotorcraft UA: The candidate should be able to demonstrate procedures leading to the following manoeuvres in the event of emergencies: - Immediate landing - Abort landing - Emergency stop - Return to home For aeroplane UA: The candidate should be able to demonstrate procedures leading to the following manoeuvres in the event of emergencies: - Abort take-off - Abort landing - Stall recovery - Immediate landing For powered-lift UA: The candidate should be able to demonstrate procedures leading to the following manoeuvres in the event of emergencies: - Immediate landing - Abort landing - Emergency stop - Return to home For airship UA: The candidate should be able to demonstrate procedures leading to the following manoeuvres in the event of emergencies: - Immediate landing - Abort landing - Emergency stop - Return to home